Infinite Banking Concept (IBC) in Canada

 Here are a few reasons why some financial advisors may have reservations or concerns about whole life insurance:

 Cost: Whole life insurance policies tend to have higher premiums compared to other types of life insurance, such as term life insurance.
 Some advisors argue that the high costs associated with whole life insurance make it less attractive, especially for individuals who prioritize affordability or need coverage for a specific period.
+However, what is not recognized is the fact that you have access to the cash value through leverage immediately while you are alive and the death benefit will pay out, unlike over 90% of term policies that never pay out the death benefit due to early cancelation.

 Complexity: Whole life insurance policies can be complex, with various components, riders, and fees.
 Some advisors believe that the complexity makes it challenging for clients to fully understand and evaluate the policy, potentially leading to confusion or misunderstanding.